 It can also help to talk to someone you trust about how you would like to be helped if you are in a crisis.

 See our page on planning for a crisis for more information.

 - Try to get enough sleep.
 Sleeping well can make you feel calmer and more able to cope.
 If you feel tired, you are more likely to feel stressed or worried and find it difficult to manage your symptoms.
 See our advice on sleep problems.

 - Try to eat a balanced diet.
 Following a healthy diet with plenty of fresh fruit and vegetables can help your wellbeing.
 Eating regularly can also help avoid psychosis being brought on by changes to your blood sugar levels.
-(See our information on food and mood.)
+See our advice on food and mood.

 Smoking and antipsychotics